mark-hartmann/jsonapi/README.md

 jsonapi offers a set of tools to build JSON:API compliant services.

 The official JSON:API specification can be found at [jsonapi.org/format](http://jsonapi.org/format).

+## State

+**This fork deviates from the original repository**, as I am adapting this package to my needs and thus a lot of breaking changes are introduced.
+Some of my initial points are already being fixed by the original author (e.g. opinionated pagination), but my goal is a stripped down and lightweight version of the original package that removes some overhead and (in my opinion) unnecessary objects and features.

+The library is in **beta** and its API is subject to change until v1 is released.

 ## Features